21 Best Zoos in the UK for The Perfect Day Out

 19. Twycross Zoo, East Midlands

 Twycross Zoo is among the most popular zoos in the UK purely for being home to the largest collection of monkeys and apes in the Western World!
-How about that?
 This place is a proper swinging scene, with a handful of different species of primates, including Bonobos, Chimpanzees, and Crowned Lemurs.

 But it’s not just monkeys they got here.
 This spot also has other awesome beasts like Giraffes, Humboldt penguins, and Great grey owls.
 If you’re a fan of goats, they’ve got you covered with their Domestic goats.
 And if you’re looking for that little bit more excitement, check out their Gruffalo Discovery Land!

-Twycross Zoo makes the perfect day trip from Birmingham, so is definitely worth a visit.
+Though smaller than most zoos on this list, Twycross Zoo makes this list as it’s one of the closest zoos to me, as a West Midlands resident.
+That being said, it makes the perfect day trip from Birmingham, so is definitely worth a visit.
 If you’re in the area, come on down and have a blast!

 Twycross Zoo (Google Maps location)